earthsteading/Performance-Solutions/PBDR-HempCrete.md

 3. Expert Judgement.
 4. Comparison with the Deemed-to-Satisfy Provisions

-Part A5 of the BCA describes requirements in relation to the documentation of design and construction for various components of a building.
+Part A5 of the NCC describes requirements in relation to the documentation of design and construction for various components of a building.

-    3. ABCB Guidance Document

 The ABCB in its guideline provides guidance for the design, documentation, assessment and approval of performance-based design solutions.
 The guideline is known as the ABCB Guidance Document – Performance Solution Process[^1] (‘ABCB Guide’).